12/3/2019 by Joseph Shenton

 In the North West, the key players in commercial insurance have remained unchanged for a number of years, with DWF, DAC Beachcroft, Kennedys, BLM, Clyde & Co, Mills & Reeve dominating.

 However, in the last few years, firms like Knights and Ozon Law have threatened to disrupt the market.
-Since the recruitment of Chris Heitzman in 2018, Knights has expanded its dispute resolution offering to include subrogated highway recovery claims along with property damage disputes more broadly.
+Since 2018, Knights has expanded its dispute resolution offering to include subrogated highway recovery claims along with property damage disputes more broadly.

 Meanwhile, Ozon Solicitors, which has begun to do some work within the commercial insurance space, announced earlier this year that it was relocating their Spinningfields offices to leafy Altrincham.
 This move is likely to have been motivated by a desire to attract talented commercial insurance solicitors who are tired of commuting into Manchester city centre and looking for a chance to work in the South Manchester suburbs.